 The latest arrests in Michigan involving domestic terrorists’ attempting to kidnap Gov. Gretchen Whitmer and to attack law enforcement bring all of these issues to center stage for the moment.
 We need to grasp this moment and leverage it to change the discourse around domestic terrorism.

 The majority of the media calls these defendants “militiamen” rather than “terrorists.”
-There is nothing unlawful about being a “militia” member in the United States whereas it is legal and morally repugnant to be a terrorist.
+There is nothing unlawful about being a “militia” member in the United States whereas it is illegal and morally repugnant to be a terrorist.
 Had these men been Black or people of color and Muslim there is no doubt the media would use the “terrorist” label.

 The statutes used to prosecute the Michigan terrorists will be different too.
 If these men had professed an allegiance to ISIS – regardless of whether they had ever met a person belonging to ISIS or whether they ever set foot on foreign soil occupied by ISIS – they would likely be charged under terrorism statutes, and in a number of ways the proofs needed to make a case would be significantly different and less onerous.